frazahod/pydeproxy/README.rst

-This adds connections functionality analagous to what is available in the rackerlabs version, and fixes some issues and oversights from the smira version.
+This adds connections functionality similar to that in the rackerlabs version, and adresses some bugs and oversights in the original version.

 =======
 Deproxy